blinksh/blink/docs/basics/hosts.md

 #### Server

 The route for the `mosh-server` command on the destination server.
 In most cases this will be `/usr/bin/mosh-server` but on some remote systems, like macOS, the binary may be located in `/opt/bin/mosh-server`.
-You can check if on the server using the `which` command as shown below,
+You can check where is it located on the server using the `which` command as shown below,

 ```bash
 which mosh-server